ankinzin/push_swap/README.md

 # push_swap

-<h1>Certainly!
-Here's a summary of the knowledge gained in this push_swap project:</h>
+Certainly!
+Here's a summary of the knowledge gained in this push_swap project:

 1. **Push Swap Algorithm**: You've learned about the push swap algorithm, which aims to sort a stack of integers using a limited set of operations: swapping elements, pushing elements between stacks, and rotating elements within a stack.